 Descriptive literature, demonstration recordings, price lists, and other material will be sent on request.
-Guided tours of our factory and studio in Trumansburg, ten miles north of Ithaca in the heart of New York's scenic Finger Lakes region, are available by appointment.
+Guided tours of our factory and studio in Williamsville are available by appointment.
 We welcome the opportunity to acquaint you with Moog equipment, and to participate with you in the development of new concepts in electronic music instrumentation.